Calm with Horses: Production

-In April 2018, it was announced Cosmo Jarvis, Barry Keoghan and Niamh Algar had joined the cast of the film, with Nick Rowland directing from a screenplay by Joseph Murtagh.
+In April 2018, it was announced Cosmo Jarvis, Barry Keoghan and Niamh Algar had joined the cast of the film, with Nick Rowland directing from a screenplay by Joe Murtagh.
 Michael Fassbender served as an executive producer via his DMC Film banner.

 Release

 The film had its world premiere at the Toronto International Film Festival on 8 September 2019.
 It was released in Ireland on 13 March 2020 by Altitude Film Distribution.
-Saban Films acquired U.S. distribution rights to the film and named The Shadow Of Violence in the U.S. With this same title, it was released on VOD by Lionsgate Home Entertainment on 1 September 2020.
+Saban Capital Group acquired the American distribution rights to the film. and released it via its dedicated division, Saban Films, under the title The Shadow Of Violence It was also released on VOD by Lionsgate Home Entertainment on 1 September 2020.

 Reception

 Box office

 Calm with Horses grossed $104,946 worldwide.